 This was kind of eye-opening to me, because there aren’t many Airbnb listings nearby, but there are plenty of hotels.
 As Jasper explains, areas of lower demand are often areas of lower competition, which can be a good thing for you as a host.

-Homeowners and real estate investors should pay close attention to this episode, and Jasper even shares the story of a tenant who subleases his apartment (with his landlord’s approval) and has a nice little Airbnb business going.
+Homeowners and real estate investors should pay close attention to this episode, and Jasper even shares the story of a tenant who subleases his apartment on Airbnb (with his landlord’s approval) and has a nice little business going.

 Free PDF Download: